Prudential (PRU)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-Prudential’s EPS grew at an unimpressive 7.7% compounded annual growth rate over the last five years.
-This performance was better than its flat revenue but doesn’t tell us much about its business quality because its pre-tax profit margin didn’t improve.
+Prudential’s EPS grew at an unimpressive 7% compounded annual growth rate over the last five years.
+On the bright side, this performance was better than its 1.3% annualized revenue growth and tells us the company became more profitable on a per-share basis as it expanded.

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-In Q3, Prudential reported adjusted EPS of $4.26, up from $3.48 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Prudential’s full-year EPS of $14.09 to grow 3.1%.
+In Q4, Prudential reported adjusted EPS of $3.30, up from $2.96 in the same quarter last year.
+Despite growing year on year, this print slightly missed analysts’ estimates.
+Over the next 12 months, Wall Street expects Prudential’s full-year EPS of $14.43 to grow 3.4%.

 9. Book Value Per Share (BVPS)